 Zachary Quinto – Peter Sullivan – Risk analyst reporting to Bettany’s character

 Sullivan is a typical junior employee; he is seen as one of three character not to have had a costume change during the film.
 Whilst he is earning a decent salary from conversations with his colleague, he wears what could be described as an off the shelf suit.
 His tie is a simple blue / grey striped tie.

 Sullivan is a person who does enjoy his job, but he is not involved in the trappings of working for an investment bank.

 Penn Badgley – Seth Bregman – junior Risk analyst

 He is a person who wants the banker life of a high salary and he dresses slightly smarter than Sullivan.
 However, like Sullivan he only wears one suit throughout the film.
 His suit is a mid grey suit white shirt and grey tie, in a way it is emulating Bettany’s suit.
 His suit is let down by his white socks.

 Peter and Seth are paired together as the new generation of bank employees.
 They are not as smartly tailored as their peers, but being new entrants their suits and style is more function over style.

 Stanley Tucci – Eric Dale – Risk Manager

 Stanley’s character wears a conservative navy blue suit, white shirt and navy patterned tie.
 Him and Bettany’s character share similar styling, and the tailoring is not as fashionable as Bettany.
 However, this provides a distinction between traders, and the support staff.
 The traders tend to be the big earners through the work they do.
-They attract the bigger bonuses when compared to the back-room staff.
+It is these traders that attract the bigger bonuses when compared to the back-room staff.